Speech-Language Pathology, M.S.

 Mission Statement

-As part of the Department of Communication Arts, Sciences, and Disorders, we endeavor to train our students to be exemplary communicators, to understand the foundations of human communication, to recognize disorder, and to distinguish disorder from difference.
-Our mission includes service to the college and community through research which expands the horizons of our knowledge, which enables communication to succeed when it is impaired or ineffective, and which ennobles human discourse.
+As part of the Department of Communication Arts, Sciences, and Disorders, we guide our students to be exemplary communicators, to understand the foundations of human communication, to recognize disorder, and to distinguish disorder from difference.

-• Action item: Conduct annual review of current curriculum, didactic and clinical, to ensure the program is aligned with the mission statement and the current strategic plan goals and fulfill each of the CAA accreditation standards and prepare students to be eligible for NYS licensure in SLP and ASHA certification.
+Action items: Conduct annual review of current curriculum, didactic and clinical, to ensure the program is aligned with the mission statement and the current strategic plan goals and fulfill each of the CAA accreditation standards and prepare students to be eligible for NYS licensure in SLP and ASHA certification.

-• Goal 3: Promote diversity and a culture of inclusion; recruit a diverse body of high-quality students and support the development of clinicians and researchers who are culturally competent, so they may serve the field of communication sciences and disorders.
+Goal 3: Promote diversity and a culture of inclusion; recruit and train a diverse body of high-quality students and support the development of clinicians and researchers who are culturally competent and understanding of patient- and family-centered practices, so they may serve the field of communication sciences and disorders.

-• Goal 4: Expand commitment to serve the community and college needs while maintaining a commitment to ethical and equitable conduct and evidence-based practice.
+Goal 4: Expand service to the community and college through ethical and equitable evidence-based practice.

-• Progress update: (1/2025) Continued efforts in alumni fundraising included programmatic meetings with college Foundation office personnel to support existing graduate scholarships as well as various clinical training initiatives.
+Progress update (January 2026): Continued efforts in alumni fundraising included programmatic meetings with Brooklyn College Foundation office personnel to support existing graduate scholarships as well as various clinical training initiatives.
 The program continues to maintain relationships with donors.
 Efforts also included pursuit of external funding initiatives to provide additional student tuition scholarships as well as support various academic and clinical training initiatives.
+All students who applied for tuition funding through the NYC DOE scholarship program were awarded full funding.
 The program was awarded continued funding from the NYC DOH to expand upon the academic partnership within the Early Intervention Specialization.

 Program Outcome Data